DailyJavascript/DailyJavaScriptBlog/content/posts/mental-prep-for-technical-interview.md

 "Years ago, we did a study to determine whether anyone at Google is particularly good at hiring.
 We looked at tens of thousands of interviews, and everyone who had done the interviews and what they scored the candidate, and how that person ultimately performed in their job.
 We found zero relationship.
 It’s a complete random mess, except for one guy who was highly predictive because he only interviewed people for a very specialized area, where he happened to be the world’s leading expert."
 >

 So somehow this highly variable process that doesn't really correlate to on the job performance is used by most technical companies as a way to do hiring.
 Do not despair if you end up failing a technical interview or even a few technical interviews, this is a process and it's also highly learnable.
-As mentioned earlier, 80% of people are inconsistent with how well they interview.
-So there's a lot of room to develop develop better consistency.
+As mentioned earlier, 80% of people are inconsistent with how well they interview, so there's a lot of room to develop better consistency.
 Students from top computer science programs are even lucky enough to have classes entirely devoted to learning how to do well on technical interviews.

 Here's a past [Stanford course] (http://web.stanford.edu/class/cs9/) and also a past [MIT course](http://courses.csail.mit.edu/iap/interview/index.php).